 If you don't want to take the newsletter or email subscription route, you can also offer exclusive content through user registration.
-For example, you can offer restricted articles, book reviews, and analytic pieces that a more interested audience might enjoy.
+For example, you can offer restricted articles, book reviews, and analytic pieces that a more interesting audience might enjoy.

-Remember: Users who sign up for these exclusive content are looking for more than what you publicly offer, so make sure the sign-ups are worth it and not just a copy of your legal blog.
+Remember: Users who sign up for this exclusive content are looking for more than what you publicly offer, so make sure the sign-ups are worth it and not just a copy of your legal blog.

 3. Free Legal Consultations And Case Reviews